 Foods that naturally help maintain blood sugar levels:

 - Apple Cider Vinegar: ACV helps regulate blood sugar levels and improves insulin sensitivity and therefore is a hit in the diabetes management sector.

 - Nuts: They are a great source of natural fat and help lower the release of glucose.

-- Avocados: They are a great source of good fat and can be incorporated in your diet.
-They help reduce postprandial levels as they lower the rate at which blood glucose is released in the bloodstream.
+- Avocados: They are a great source of good fat and can be incorporated into your diet.
+They help reduce postprandial levels as they lower the rate at which blood glucose is released into the bloodstream.

 - Dark Chocolate: Yes, it is known to lower sugar levels, but this does not imply that you have a lot of it.
 Since chocolate contains caffeine, therefore, caffeine intake should be limited to 200mg a day for pregnant women.